Atopic Dermatitis and Eczema Treatment

 allergy-infantile-eczemaAtopic Dermatitis may commence after the third month of life as a weepy red rash on the face and outer surfaces of arms and legs which itches intensely and then progresses in later childhood into a dry scaly itchy rash commonly of the inner creases of the elbows and knees.
 There may be associated sandpaper-like roughness of the skin with cracked skin on the palms, around the ears and scaling of the scalp.
 For this reason, the focus of eczema treatment is to liberally apply copious amounts of moisturisimg ointment-based emollients.

 Most often there is a family history of other allergic diseases such as asthma, hay fever and eczema.
 This family predisposition to allergies is called atopy hence the name Atopic Eczema.
+Children with atopic eczema tend to have a deficiency of Filaggrin, a protein that binds the skin keratin fibres together and the “barrier” effect of the skin is lost resulting in eczema.
 Some children may not outgrow eczema and the condition often continues or recurs in adulthood.
 Adult eczema predominantly affects the neck, ankles and wrists.
 “It’s not the eruption that itches but the itch that erupts”.

 Prevention